rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 $ sudo systemctl start glusterfsd.service glusterd.service
 ```

-We are ready to join the two nodes to the same pool.
+We are ready to join the two nodes in the same pool.

 This command is to be performed only once on a single node (here on node1):